meowmeowrahul/Quantum-Computing-Journey/README.md

 - Completed Python For Everybody
 - Completed Basics of Quantum Info(Badge Earned)
 - Ran various Implentation of above course on Qiskit
+- Built Circuit On Quantum Teleportation,Superdense Coding and CHSH game